Spectrally distinguishing symmetric spaces I: Introduction

 A common strategy to spectrally distinguish special manifolds is to restrict the family of metrics.
 This work is motivated by the following natural question:

-\begin{question} Is any non-flat compact symmetric space $(M,g)$ spectrally unique within the space of homogeneous Riemannian metrics on $M$? \end{question}
+\begin{question} Is any (globally) symmetric space $(M,g)$ of compact type spectrally unique within the space of homogeneous Riemannian metrics on $M$? \end{question}

 We recall that a Riemannian metric $g'$ on a differentiable manifold $M$ is called \emph{homogeneous} if the isometry group $\Iso(M,g')$ acts transitively on $M$.
-The non-flat assumption in Question~\ref{question} is due to the existence of isospectral flat tori that are not isometric (see \cite[page xxix]{ConwaySloane-book} for a brief summary of this number theoretical problem).
+The assumption for the symmetric space $(M,g)$ of being of \emph{compact type} in Question~\ref{question} ensures that $M$ is compact as well as its universal cover $\widetilde M$.
+In particular, $\widetilde M$ has no Euclidean factor.
+If we omit this assumption, we have isospectral flat tori that are not isometric (see \cite[page xxix]{ConwaySloane-book} for a brief summary of this number theoretical problem).

-We focus our attention to \emph{irreducible} compact symmetric spaces.
-The most challenging case is for those of \emph{group type}, which are of the form $M_K:=\frac{K\times K}{\diag(K)}$ endowed with a positive multiple of the Killing metric of $\fk\times\fk$, where $K$ is a compact connected simple Lie group.
-Note that it is isometric to $(K,g_{0})$, where $g_0$ is a bi-invariant metric on $K$, so the huge space $\mathcal M_{\text{left}}(K)$ of left-invariant metrics on $K$ is included in the space of homogeneous metrics on $M_K$.
+We focus our attention on \emph{irreducible} compact symmetric spaces.
+The most challenging case is for those of \emph{group type}, which are of the form $M_K:=\frac{K\times K}{\diag(K)}\simeq K$ endowed with a positive multiple of the Killing metric of $\fk\times\fk$, where $K$ is a compact connected simple Lie group.
+In this case, the symmetric space is isometric to $(K, g_0)$, where $g_0$ is the (unique up to scaling) bi-invariant metric on $K$.
+And, the space of homogeneous metrics on $K$ contains the large space of left-invariant metrics $\mathcal M_{\text{left}}(K)$.

 Gordon, Schueth and Sutton~\cite[Cor.~2.4]{GordonSchuethSutton10} proved that these symmetric spaces are spectrally isolated within $\mathcal M_{\text{left}}(K)$.

 \begin{theorem}[Gordon, Schueth and Sutton, 2010] Let $K$ be a compact connected simple Lie group.
 Any bi-invariant metric on $K$ is spectrally isolated within $\mathcal M_{\text{left}}(K)$. \end{theorem}